Averydimbulb79/GPCH_kanban/README.md

 The main Kanban provides a five-column overview of Crystal Club operations.

-Because five simultaneous columns can restrict usable card space on smaller laptop screens, each column can also be opened as a dedicated full-window workspace.
+Because displaying five columns simultaneously can restrict usable card space on smaller laptop screens, each column can also be opened as a dedicated full-window workspace.

-Click any column header:
+Expanded views can be opened by clicking either:

+• The corresponding dashboard count box
+• The corresponding Kanban column header

+Clickable column headers are identified by:

 `TO DO ↗`